KF Gostivari: History

 The club was founded in 1919 as Rinia Gostivar.
 They merged with FK Gostivar in 2010 and were renamed KF Gostivari with the original FK Gostivar getting dissolved.

-In the 2012–13 season, Gostivar finished second and was promoted to the Macedonian First League for the first time in club history.
+In the 2012–13 season, Gostivari finished second and was promoted to the Macedonian First League for the first time in club history.

 Its first win in 2013/14 season was on 18/08/2013 against FK Rabotnički.
-Gostivar's defender Ekrem Hodžić scored two goals contributing in the 2–0 win.
+Gostivari's defender Ekrem Hodžić scored two goals contributing in the 2–0 win.

 They finished as runners-up in the 2022–23 Macedonian Second Football League and were once again promoted to the Macedonian First League for the 2023/24 season.
-KF Gostivar withdrew from the Macedonian First League in 2025.
+KF Gostivari withdrew from the Macedonian First League in 2025.

+A phoenix club of KF Gostivari with the same name but a different badge got promoted to the Macedonian third league for the 2026/27 season, re-entering the Macedonian professional football league again.

 Supporters

 Their fan club is known as Kastriotët named after Gjergj Kastrioti, an Albanian national hero.

 Notable former players

 This is a list of Gostivari players with senior national team appearances: